 A safe, healthy, and just environment serves as a prerequisite for enjoying all human rights, rendering the climate crisis a pervasive threat to the rights of billions of people around the world.
 Corporations’ contributions to the climate crisis and ongoing environmental harms are exacerbating existing challenges and inequities faced by vulnerable and marginalized communities.
-As part of a new Climate & Environmental Justice initiative, Investor Advocates for Social Justice is using our voice to engage with portfolio companies on business impacts to the climate and marginalized communities.
+As part of the Climate + Dignity initiative, Investor Advocates for Social Justice is using our voice to engage portfolio companies on business impacts to the climate and marginalized communities.

 GOALS OF THE CLIMATE & ENVIRONMENTAL JUSTICE CAMPAIGN